What is a Landscaping and Groundskeeping Worker?

 |District of Columbia||$37,190|

-What Tools & Technology do Landscaping and Groundskeeping Workers Use?
+Tools & Technologies Used by Landscaping and Groundskeeping Workers

 - Microsoft Excel